-Under IFRS 9, the legal transfer of the beneficial interest in the Trust mortgage portfolio from Santander UK plc to the Company fails the criteria for recognition in the financial statements of the Company.
+Under IFRS 9, the legal transfer of the beneficial interest in the Fosse Master Trust mortgage portfolio from Santander UK plc to the Company fails the criteria for de-recognition in the financial statement of Santander UK plc.
 As no transfer has occurred for accounting purposes the beneficial interest has not been recognised in the Company's financial statements and remains in the Balance Sheet of Santander UK plc.